West Bengal Legislative Council: Architecture and premises

 The Council chamber was located in the West Bengal Legislative Assembly complex in Kolkata.
 It featured a semi-circular design inspired by the Rajya Sabha.
 After the Council was dissolved, the chamber was used for other administrative purposes.

 Criticism and controversy

 Critics viewed the Council as redundant and costly.
 It was often referred to as a "political rehabilitation chamber" for individuals who failed to win elections to the Assembly.

 Revival attempts

 In July 2021, the West Bengal Legislative Assembly passed a resolution calling for the Council's revival.
-As of 2025, the Indian Parliament has not yet approved the proposal.
+As of 2026, the Indian Parliament has not yet approved the proposal.
+The resolution lapsed on expiry of 17th West Bengal Assembly session.